permaweb/ao-permaweb/packages/zone/README.md

-# Zone.Profile Package
+# Zone Package
+Should have profile package broken out
 ## Usage
 ### Write

-To set metadata entries in the Zone, send a message with the `Zone-Metadata.Set` action and the appropriate data.
+To set metadata entries in the Zone, send a message with the `Update-Profile` action and the appropriate data.

 **Parameters**:
-- `process`: The process identifier.
 - `data`: A JSON string containing an array of `entries`, where each entry has a `key` and `value`.
-- `tags`: An array of tags, where each tag has a `name` and `value`.

 **Data Schema**:
 ```json